 Alzheimer's disease can be classified as early onset and late onset Alzheimer's disease.
-Usually the genetic type of Alzheimer's disease starts early from 30 to 60 years of age, whereas the late onset disease shows up late in life.
+Usually the genetic type of Alzheimer's disease starts early, in patients from 30 to 60 years of age, whereas the late onset disease shows up late in life.

 Abeta is one of the antimicrobial peptides of the innate immune system.
 These antimicrobial peptides defend against invading bacteria, viruses, and fungi.
-Abeta get triggered when there is a chronic infection, such as gum infection, Epstein-Barre, diabetes, and especially yeast infection.
+Abeta gets triggered when there is a chronic infection, such as gum infection, Epstein-Barre, and especially yeast infection.
 That is because Abeta is especially effective in inhibiting Candida Albicans, the fungus that causes yeast infection.
-Candida Albicans can flair up when a person consumes too much sugar or uses certain antibiotics that can kill or inhibit E. coli of the intestine, thus causing the yeast to be become overpopulated.
+Candida Albicans can flair up when a person consumes too much sugar or uses certain antibiotics that can kill or inhibit Escherichia coli, a yeast fighting bacteria of the intestine, thus causing the yeast to be become overpopulated.
 Persons with diabetes may be susceptible to Alzheimer's because of their tendency to get yeast infections due to high levels of blood sugar.

 When Abeta is triggered, this antimicrobial peptide can get trapped in the brain.
-This happens because of a blood brain barrier dysfunction caused by the fluid in the brain not draining out normally or not filtering out harmful matter entering the brain normally.
+This happens because of a blood brain barrier dysfunction that causes the fluid in the brain not draining out normally or not filtering out harmful matter entering the brain normally.
 The Abeta thus gets trapped in the brain and causes damage to the dendrites of the nerve cells of the brain.
 The damaged dendrites break off, clump together, and form plaques in the brain.
-The plagues can be seen in special MRI tests and are signs of damaged brain cells.
+The plaques can be seen in special MRI tests and are signs of damaged brain cells.

 Below is a report case report on immunization with Abeta.